CoqHott/logrel-mltt/README.md

 on types and terms.
 We can prove that this algorithmic equality is decidable, and, using the fundamental lemma, that it coincides with the judgmental equality.
 It follows that the judgmental equality of terms and types is decidable.

+Note that because there is no computation in the impredicative logical layer, canonicity follows from consistency, which has to be proven externally using a model.

 A more detailed, but still high-level overview of the proof is provided in the companion paper.